StevenBlack/aoc2024/README.md

-# Template for solving Advent of Code puzzles in Rust with RustRover
+# Advent of Code 2024

+This repo is based on the template found here: [Advent of Code in Rust for the Rest of Us](https://blog.jetbrains.com/rust/2024/11/29/advent-of-code-in-rust-for-the-rest-of-us/)

 ## Usage